dogukanacet/movieApp-react-redux/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the project with the commands below:

+### `npm install`

 ### `npm start`